HcashOrg/hcashwallet/README.md

-hcashctl --wallet getnewaddress   //Get a new address in the given account. hcashctl --wallet getbalance      //Get the spendable balance in the given account. hcashctl --wallet getstakeinfo    //Get info about the current status of the PoS pool. hcashctl --wallet sendtoaddress "[address]" [amount]  //Send hcash from your account to the wanted address hcashctl --wallet purchaseticket "[fromaccount]" spendlimit minconf "ticketaddress" "[numtickets]")
+hcashctl --wallet getnewaddress   //Get a new address in the given account. hcashctl --wallet getbalance      //Get the spendable balance in the given account. hcashctl --wallet getstakeinfo    //Get info about the current status of the PoS pool. hcashctl --wallet sendtoaddress "[address]" [amount] [notSend]  //Send hcash from your account to the wanted address hcashctl --wallet purchaseticket "[fromaccount]" spendlimit minconf "ticketaddress" "[numtickets]")
 //Purchase tickets to participate in PoS process.
 Spendlimit denotes the limit on the amount to spend on ticket, minconf denotes the minimal required confirmation of the transaction(e.g. 1)
 ```